Regional consistency evaluation and sample size calculation under two MRCTs: Numerical study

-First, suppose that $f_k^{(1)}=f_k^{(2)}=f_k$ for all $k$.
-Tables~\ref{table:result-two-binary} and~\ref{table:result-two-normal} report the overall sample sizes obtained from (\ref{eq:N}), the fraction of samples $f_{k}$ solved from (\ref{eq:criterion-I-pool}) using (\ref{eq:criterion-I-pool-expressed-fk-diff}), and the empirical CP with $N^{(s)}_k=f_kN^{(s)}$ for binary response and normal response, respectively.
-It is seen that (i) $f_k$ depends on $p^{(\textrm{c},s)}$ or $d^{(s)}$ under each combination of $\alpha$ and $1-\beta$ as expected and (ii) the calculated fraction of samples can yield the prespecified CP accurately with the average absolute error of 0.5\% and 0.9\% over all 12 and 8 rows/cases for the binary response case and continuous response case, respectively.
+First, set the randomization ratios equal across two studies, i.e., $r^{(1)}=r^{(2)}=1$.
+Hence the conditions of Remark~\ref{rmk:criterion-I-pool-homo} are satisfied.
+Tables~\ref{table:result-two-study-homo-binary} and~\ref{table:result-two-study-homo-normal} report the overall sample sizes obtained from (\ref{eq:N}), the fractions of samples $f_{k}^{(s)}$ solved from (\ref{eq:criterion-I-pool}) using (\ref{eq:criterion-I-pool-expressed-homo}) and the empirical CP with $N_{k}^{(s)}=f_{k}^{(s)}N^{(s)}$, under the constraint that the combined sample size of region $k$ in two studies is minimized, for binary response and normal response, respectively.
+It is seen that (i) $f_{k}$ depends on $p^{(\textrm{c},s)}$ or $d^{(s)}$ (given size and power) as expected and (ii) the calculated fraction of samples can yield the prespecified CP accurately with the average absolute error of 0.7\% and 0.8\% over all 18 and 9 rows/cases for the binary response case and continuous response case, respectively.

-Second, consider different regional fractions in two studies.
-Tables~\ref{table:result-two-binary-diff-fk} and \ref{table:result-two-normal-diff-fk} report the overall sample sizes obtained from (\ref{eq:N}), two different pairs of regional fractions obtained after Remark~\ref{rmk:homo-fk-diff}, and the empirical CP with $N^{(s)}_k=f_k^{(s)}N^{(s)}$.
-It is seen that the calculated fraction of samples can yield the prespecified CP accurately with the average absolute error of 0.9\% and 0.9\% over all 24 and 12 rows/cases for the binary response case and continuous response case, respectively.
+Second, consider different randomization ratios in two studies with $r^{(1)}=1$ and $r^{(2)}=2$.
+Tables~\ref{table:result-two-study-different-ratio-binary} and \ref{table:result-two-study-different-ratio-normal} report the overall sample sizes obtained from (\ref{eq:N}), the fractions of samples $f_{k}^{(s)}$ solved from (\ref{eq:criterion-I-pool}) using (\ref{eq:criterion-I-pool-expressed}) and the empirical CP with $N_{k}^{(s)}=f_{k}^{(s)}N^{(s)}$, under the constraint that the combined sample size of region $k$ in two studies is minimized, for binary response and normal response, respectively.
+It is seen that (i) $f_{k}$ depends not only on $p^{(\textrm{c},s)}$ or $d^{(s)}$, but also $r^{(s)}$, under each combination of $\alpha$ and $1-\beta_{s}$ as expected and (ii) the calculated fraction of samples can yield the prespecified CP accurately with the average absolute error of 0.3\% and 0.7\% over all 18 and 9 rows/cases for the binary response case and continuous response case, respectively.

+We also conduct simulation for the case of different mean values and variances across studies and find similar results.
+We defer the detail to supplementary file.

-The effectiveness of the proposed regional sample size calculation under criterion (\ref{eq:criterion-II-pool}) has been demonstrated in Example~\ref{exp:Ko-normal-2s} for the normal endpoint and in Example~\ref{exp:Ko-binary-2s} for the binary endpoint.
+The effectiveness of the proposed regional sample size calculation under criterion (\ref{eq:criterion-II-pool}) has been demonstrated in Example~\ref{exp:criterion-II-pool} for the normal endpoint and in Example~\ref{exp:criterion-II-pool-bin} for the binary endpoint.